poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 casperjs script.js username password --g
 ```

-Or you can set the environment variables, like this
+Another way to set your username and password is to use environment variables, like this

 ```
 # used in `script.js`